 My key is printed with a unique number.
 Could you please replicate my key fob using this number?

 Answer: Using the unique number written on the key, we are unable to directly duplicate RFID key fobs.
 RFID key fobs are not only a basic number or serial number; they also carry unique electronic identifying information.
 Professional RFID reading and writing equipment is required to read and duplicate the information on RFID key fobs.
+If you would like to replicate your key fob, we recommend contacting the manufacturer or a professional locksmith who specializes in RFID technology.
+Additionally, if you are interested in learning more about RFID and NFC technology and their differences, we can provide you with a detailed nfc vs rfid comparison to help you better understand the capabilities and limitations of each technology.

 Is it possible to duplicate cards and garage access keys?